openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Error Description**

-In strict mode, this type of Extension is not allowed to start the specified ServiceExtensionAbility.
+In strict mode, certain extension types cannot launch specified ServiceExtensionAbility.

 **Possible Causes**

-The current Extension is in strict mode, and the corresponding Extension type does not allow starting the specified ServiceExtensionAbility in strict mode.
+The current extension is in strict mode, and its type prohibits ServiceExtensionAbility launches.

-**Handling Steps**
+**Resolution**

-1. Check the conditions for enabling strict mode for the corresponding Extension type.
+1. Check strict mode conditions for the extension type.
-2. Start the current Extension in non-strict mode.
+2. Launch the extension in non-strict mode.

-## 16000071 App Clone Mode Not Supported
+## 16000071 App Clone Not Supported

 **Error Message**